avish006/Epic_Emails/README.md

 ### 1: Download all the files here.

 ### 2: Go to your google cloud console.
-1: Create a new project there, configure oauth creds, allow api access to gmail, add a test user's email to get oauth access.
-2: A credentials.json will be created download that and put it into your file directory.
+1: Create a new project there, configure oauth creds, allow api access to gmail, add a test user's email to get oauth access.<br>  2: A credentials.json will be created download that and put it into your file directory.

 ### 3: Create an Openrouter API key & put it in your .env file.